 Now there can be a big story on mutton rogan josh; this is such a popular dish and the stories are equally interesting.
-There are many versions and varieties of this single recipe, but this is one preparation which is loved by almost all the Indians, yeah non-vegetarian Indians off course!
+There are many versions and varieties of this same mutton rogan josh recipe, but this is one preparation which is loved by almost all the Indians, yeah non-vegetarian Indians off course!

-First, I would not suggest you to pressure cook this, because the slower the cooking process is, the more will be the taste as the mutton will get more time to absorb all the flavors.
+- First, I would not suggest you to use pressure cooker for this recipe simply because the slower the cooking process is, the more will be the taste as the mutton will get more time to absorb all the flavors.
 You can surely marinate the mutton overnight or couple of hours prior to the cooking.

 - Make sure to use Kashmiri red chilli powder which is easily available in any grocery store.
 This specialized chilli powder is mainly meant for color and not for heat.
 If you substitute this with equal amount of normal chilli powder, the dish will become very hot and you may not even get that vibrant red color.

-- If possible, prepare this dish 2-3 hours prior to the meal time.
-So by the time you eat it, the flavor will go deeper into the mutton making it more delicious.
+- If possible, prepare your mutton rogan josh 2-3 hours prior to the meal time.
+So, by the time you serve it, the flavors will penetrate deeper into the mutton making it more delicious.